HL7/fhir-ips/pages/general.md

 ## Provenance

-This guide follows the same principles described in the [IPS CDA implementation guide](http://international-patient-summary.net/mediawiki/index.php?title=IPS_Design_conventions_and_principles_1#Provenance)
+This guide follows the principles described in the [IPS CDA implementation guide](http://international-patient-summary.net/mediawiki/index.php?title=IPS_Design_conventions_and_principles_1#Provenance)

 In that sense it allow to determine whether the IPS document is constructed by a human or an automated process, regardless of whether the IPS contains some content of both kinds.